 In June 2001, we entered into an agreement with Tangshan Iron & Steel Co. whereby it assumed control of Koppers (China) Carbon and Chemical Co., Limited through December 31, 2003.
 We chose to delay development of the carbon pitch export market due to the restructuring of the North American aluminum smelting capacity.
 In the interim, Tangshan Iron & Steel Co. assumed responsibility for the joint venture to develop the domestic Chinese market.
 During this period Tangshan Iron & Steel Co. bore all responsibility for the operations and management of the facility, as well as the net income or loss, except for our pro rata share of depreciation, amortization and income taxes of the joint venture.
 Accordingly, we changed our method of accounting from consolidation to the equity method effective June 2001 to reflect this change in our ability to control Koppers (China) Carbon and Chemical Co., Limited.
-On January 1, 2004, we assumed control of Koppers (China) Carbon and Chemical Co., Limited in our financial statements in 2004.
+On January 1, 2004, we assumed control of Koppers (China) Carbon and Chemical Co., Limited, which has resulted in a consolidation of Koppers (China) Carbon and Chemical Co., Limited in our financial statements in 2004.
 For the year ended December 31, 2004, sales and net income for Koppers (China) Carbon and Chemical Co.
 Limited amounted to \$25.5 million and \$2.7 million, respectively.